Great-Sun-Group/credex-core/README.md

 ### Summary

-This approach allows for community engagement and experimentation, for the development of interdependent software ecosystems with the option to self-fund and charge for their own software in whatever way they choose, and for economic research, while ensuring the integrity and unity of the credex ecosystem as a single shared economic network that all can access and benefit from.
+This approach allows for community engagement and experimentation, for the development of interdependent software ecosystems that retain the option to self-fund and charge for their own software in whatever way they choose, and for economic research, while ensuring the integrity and unity of the credex ecosystem as a single shared economic network that all can access and benefit from.

 ## Neo4j Databases